douglasmg7/txt/sail/misc.md

 Prolan - polietileno - lona plástica
 Velaria - BK Sails

+## Battens
+They have the primary goal of supporting the leech, which otherwise would be constantly flap loosely like a flag.
+To be precise, this is true when sailing small angles to the wind.
+When sailing deep angles sails can self-support the roach, reason for which downwind sails have no battens while having a very large roach.

 ## Torção
 Tensionar o burro faz diminuir a torção na vela Achatar a vela (diminuindo a tensão) tensionar a adriça e ou cunnighan, o burro e a esteira.